tokahuke/lopez/readme.md

 ```
 To get some help on Command Line Interface usage.

-Or else, just download a release for your platform

 ## Lopez Crawl Directives

 You will need a Crawl Directives file to run the crawl.
 This file describes what you want to scrape from web pages as well as _were_ and _how_ you want to crawl the Web.
 For more information on the syntax and semantics, see [this link](https://github.com/tokahuke/lopez/wiki/Lopez-Crawl-Directives) Here is a nice example (yes, syntax highlighting is supported for VSCode!):

 ![Sample code example for Lopez Crawl Directives](/img/sample-code.png)

-Maybe one day, I can write an in-depth tutorial.
-For now, it is not that complex.
-Most is covered in the figure above.

 ## Backends